• Home

 How I make this classic recipe a bit easier

 I call this “lightened up” because it’s lighter on work AND it’s a recipe that won’t eat as heavy.
-Trust me, I love a classic eggplant parmesan, but frying individual pieces of eggplant feels a bit like too much work for me.
+Trust me, I love a classic eggplant parmesan, but frying individual pieces of eggplant feels a bit like too much work when you really just want tender eggplant with a crispy breading, and you can get that multiple ways.

 I love this recipe because the dredging is the hardest part.
 You have to dip each eggplant piece in flour, then eggs, then seasoned breadcrumbs.
-But after that you just pop them in the oven to crisp up, which both minimizes your time and your effort, plus it makes this a much lighter recipe.
+But after that you just pop them in the oven to crisp up, which both minimizes your time and your effort, plus it makes this a healthy-ish take on eggplant parmesan.
 The sauce makes up for that though, giving you all this amazing, bubbly flavor as the cheese melts into the crispy eggplant counterparts.

 FAQ for this lightened up eggplant parmesan